aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-footnote-and-endnote/_index.md

 ## Insert Endnote and Set Numbering Options

 If you want to insert a footnote or endnote in a Word document, please use DocumentBuilder.InsertFootnote method.
 This method inserts a footnote or endnote into the document.
 EndnoteOptions and FootnoteOptions classes represent numbering options for footnote and endnote.
-The following code example demonstrates how to insert an endnote into the document and set its numbering options.
+The following code example shows how to insert an endnote into the document and set its numbering options.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-WorkingWithFootnote-SetEndnoteOptions.cpp" >}}